dashingsoft/pyarmor/docs/mode.rst

 * Mode 2

-In this mode, the obfuscated scripts can't be imported from plain script.
+In this mode, the obfuscated scripts can't be imported from plain script, and the main script must be obfuscated as :ref:`entry script`.
 It could be run by Python interpreter directly, or imported by other obfuscated scripts.
+When it's imported, it will check the caller and the main script, and make sure both of them are obfuscated.

 For example, `foo2.py` is obfuscated by mode 2.
 It can be run like this::